 Given the history of the city council on this issue over the past five years, we are very dubious of its stated intent to move forward in the fall.
 There is a lot to the story.

-As we reported in the previous post, on September 8, Erich Pearson of sparc asked the Sonoma City Council to place a de facto moratorium of one year on any new dispensary.
+As we reported in the previous post, on September 8, Erich Pearson of sparc asked the Sonoma City Council to place what in essence is a de facto moratorium of one year on any new dispensary.
 Though the city council did not give Staff the direction to do so, it made a recommendation to that effect on November 17.

 There is little doubt that Mr. Pearson and his lobbyist, Amy Jenkins, have been working to influence the city council on this matter.